ddionisio/1GAM_02_Taurus/README.md

 One must not forget nor run away in order to banish the monster.
 For the monster is in need of a good hug.

+##Controls
+* Arrows or WASD to move.
+* Z or Right CTRL to undo.
+* Space or Right Shift to interact.

+Move both characters to the golden tile to complete the level.

 ##Screenshots
 ![01](Taurus/Screenshots/screenshot_1.png) ![02](Taurus/Screenshots/screenshot_2.png)
 ![03](Taurus/Screenshots/screenshot_3.png) ![04](Taurus/Screenshots/screenshot_4.png)